 “Not yet.”
 The Heart stomped.
 A dark cave opened.
 “I need an assistant.
 You have remarkable physical capability compared to the worms I generally find.”

-Faith looked in the cave.
-She couldn’t see how deep it ran.
+Faith looked into the cave.
+She couldn’t see how deep its darkness ran.
 “Is this a job-offer?”

 “You would attend to the Wheel while I collect worms.
 You would not be a Zephyr—you would be the wisp of my will.”